aurainsignia/ds-blog/content/posts/development-blog-0.md

 ## Miscellaneous Information
 Below are some other pieces of information that I couldn't find a good fit for in the other sections.
 #### Licensing Restrictons
 Unlike the original, Dead Reckoning will not be able to use the assets from various source games, including the main one, Half-Life 2.
 The original game had Half-Life 2 assets available for developers to use due to the unique licensing contract Valve has with Garry for Garry's Mod.
 However, S&box lacks that contract, so Dead Reckoning will need to have its assets sourced from other avenues.
-Whatever assets we end up using, I will try my best to keep them as similar as possible to the original ones used in Zombie Survival while still following the law.
+Whatever assets I end up using, I will try my best to keep them as similar as possible to the original ones used in Zombie Survival while still following the law.
 #### What is a "Duskwave"?
 In short, a single wave of "dusk" can be observed carpetting the planet during solar eclipses, which are thought to symbolize major changes historically.
 Basically, the idea is that Duskwave Studios is a symbol of change, with its games contrasting against the many mediocre publishings of the modern gaming industry.